No items found.

 • Child welfare: Social workers play a crucial role in child welfare systems, assessing child safety, advocating for children's needs, and working with families to promote well-being.

-12 Examples of Social Work Interventions
+12 examples of Social Work Interventions

 As discussed in the previous section, the diverse sectors in which social workers operate highlight the vast array of interventions they can employ to empower clients.
-Here, we'll explore 12 critical interventions in more concise detail:

 1. Individual and group counseling

 Social workers provide individual counseling sessions to address emotional distress, coping mechanisms, and other mental health issues and challenges related to illness or injury.
 They equip patients with tools to manage stress, improve communication, and build resilience.
-Social workers also facilitate group support groups, fostering a sense of community and shared experience for patients facing similar conditions.
+Social workers also facilitate group support groups, promoting a sense of community and shared experience for patients facing similar conditions.

 2. Discharge planning